JIeSchnee/reTSN/README.md

 ## Citation
 To cite this work:
 - Zou Jie, Xiaotian Dai, John McDermid. reTSN: Resilient and Efficient Time-Sensitive Network for Automotive In-Vehicle Communication.
-IEEE Transactions on Parallel and Distributed Systems.
-2022
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems